NoMoreFood/Repacls/index.md

    distinguished name is searched.
 For registry scans, the key name is searched To report all data, pass .* as the regular expression.

-/LocateHash <FileName> <FileRegularExpression>[:<SearchHash>[:<SearchSize>]]
+/LocateHash <FileName> <FileRegularExpression>:<SearchHash>[:<SearchSize>]
-   Similar to /Locate, but the report file will also contain the SHA256 hash
+   Similar to /Locate, but the report file will also contain the hash
    of files that match the search criteria.
-The search criteria can optionally include a SHA256 hash (in hex) and file size.
+The hash algorithm is automatically determined based on the length of the provided SearchHash values, which must be provided in hex characters.
+Supported hashes are MD5, SHA1, SHA256, SHA384, and SHA512.
+The search criteria can optionally include a hash file size.
    Specifying file size can dramatically increase search performance since only files with matching sizes are read for hash comparison.

 /Report <FileName> <AccountRegularExpression>
    This command will write a comma separated value file with the fields of